Georgia Council on Criminal Justice Reform: Background

 In its first year, the Special Council produced policy recommendations that led to significant adult corrections and sentencing reform enacted through HB 1176.
 Soon after, Governor Deal issued an executive order expanding the Special Council’s membership and directed it to focus on Georgia’s juvenile justice system.
 During the 2013 legislative session, the Special Council's recommendations were included in HB 242, a sweeping rewrite of the juvenile code.
 Recognizing the need for further reform, the General Assembly also passed and Governor Deal subsequently signed HB 349, which created the newly named Georgia Council on Criminal Justice Reform in statute and gave it a five-year mandate to improve public safety through better oversight of the adult and juvenile correctional systems.

 Adult Corrections and Sentencing

 Primarily addressed in the initial report and HB 1176, recommendations from the Council have profoundly impacted adult corrections and sentencing in Georgia.
 The initial report found that the growth in the prison population was in large part due to the policy decisions concerning who was being sent to prison.
-Of concern to the Council was the fact that the majority of offenders sentenced to prison were low-risk drug and property offenders.
+Of concern to the Council was that the majority of offenders sentenced to prison were low-risk drug and property offenders.
 The Council also identified several challenges to the state’s ability to effectively supervise offenders on probation and parole and provide interventions that can reduce the likelihood of re-offending.
 To address these concerns, recommendations from the Council adopted in HB 1176 included: expanding accountability courts, increasing funding in evidence-based programs to reduce recidivism, and providing judges sentencing options other than prison.